etherisc-legacy/GIF/README.md

         > kubectl port-forward deployment/< DEPLOYMENT NAME> 8080:8080 8081:8081
         >
         > `Final param is a list of space-delimetered port pairs going local:minikube`
+5. Updating microservices.
+    * After you commit a new version of the microservice, you just need to build a new image and change the `deployment.yaml` file to reference the new tag, along with any other changes you may need ( env vars, number of replicas).
+      Running `kubectl apply -f ./deployment.yaml` will update the service.